ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 The full set of available configuration options is described in `ssh-config`'s documentation (`man ssh_config`).

-Moving Data Between A Local Computer, The Internet, And A Server
+Moving Data between a Local Computer, the Internet, and a Server
 ----------------------------------------------------------------

 An established SSH connection between your local computer and a remote server